Josh-cannot-code/251_Assignment1/README.md

 ## Questions:
 - Should we give them the template file?
 - Should we ask them to provide a check validity implementation?

+## Assumptions:
+- We will not add a number that already exists in the tree

+## Reminders:
+- Check edge cases, they will not be in the public tests but will be included in private tests